Simply put, consent is a mutual agreement to physical, sexual, social and even emotional contact.

 Think of consent as a respectful and intimate way of checking in with the other person:

-All parties involved need to be fully engaged, agreeable, and consensually present in order for consent to be valid.
-Sometimes we aren’t in the right frame of mind to give or get adequate consent.
+All parties involved need to be fully engaged, agreeable, and present in order for consent to be valid.
+Having sex while not sober has many layers that ideally involve communication, harm reduction knowledge, emotional and physical safety and more!
+Sometimes we aren’t in the right frame of mind to create the conditions needed to give or get consent.
 If there is any doubt — Stop.
 Go for a walk, check out the art installations, or take a nap in a hammock.
-Revisit the connection later.
+Revisit the connection later if you are feeling it.

 There is more to consent than just “Yes” or “No”.
-Remember to pay attention to body language and tone of voice.
+Remember to pay attention to how power is showing up in the exchange, body language and tone of voice.

 Here for you

-Our security team and festival crew take consent very seriously.
+Our Harm Reduction, Security Team and festival crew take consent very seriously.
 Please let them know if someone is acting in a way that is making people feel uncomfortable.
 Let's all be responsible for the energy we bring to the dancefloor.

 If you want to learn more about consent or are feeling unsafe, concerned, or overwhelmed or at any time during Bass Coast Festival, come visit the Sanctuary.

-Ankors has some great podcasts about sex, consent, and raving.
+- Ankors has some great podcast about sex, consent, and raving.